Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Survey Method

 \subsection{Keywords and queries}

-The used search queries are defined by means of two categories, namely \emph{Method} and \emph{Domain}.
-The keywords of the categories \textit{Method} describe the tools of \gls{tda} we are interested to find applications for.
-On the other hand, the keywords of the \emph{Domain} category describe applications and tasks in the industrial manufacturing process. \Cref{fig:venn} illustrates these categories including the identified keywords.
-The intersection of both categories is the search space for this literature review.
+The search queries are defined by means of two categories, namely \emph{Method} and \emph{Domain}.
+The keywords of the categories \textit{Method} describe the \gls{tda} tools whose applications we are interested in finding.
+On the other hand, the keywords of the \emph{Domain} category describe applications and tasks in industrial manufacturing. \Cref{fig:venn} illustrates these categories including the identified keywords.
+The intersection of both categories is the search space for our literature review.

-To formulate a meaningful search query, the keywords of each category are connected using a ``OR'' statement.
-The resulting search strings of both categories are connected using a boolean ``AND'' operator.
-This resulting single search query is used to collect literature from the digital libraries.
+The search queries are formulated depending on the search functionality of the digital libraries.
+Using an individual search query each, the results are collected and stored.